 By supporting a specific credit, investors have the unique ability to spur social change in a particular sector.

-As a donations champion, you have the opportunity to profit from the credit and blockchain industry standards.
+As a donations champion, you have the opportunity to profit from the DHL standard.
 In the current SREC market, credits are generally aggregated and sold as redeemable coupons to polluting companies.
-Correspondingly, BFF seeks to aid industry to define the protocols to underlay other types of efficiency credits, allowing them to be aggregated and sold off to similar companies that have an interest in promoting a specific type of environmental sustainability.
+Correspondingly, E2F2 will define the protocols to underlay other types of efficiency credits, allowing them to be aggregated and sold off to similar companies that have an interest in promoting a specific type of environmental sustainability.

 Thus, we will create a market in which homeowners can redeem their credit for the going market price, which will gradually garner mass traction as the public realizes the monetization potential of their green actions.
 By helping us facilitate the adoption of our system, investors have the opportunity to promote widespread social change and improve public health and the overall environment.

 By supporting different types of credits, investors can drive specific macro trends to promote overall sustainability.

 By supporting efficiency credits, investors can mitigate unnecessary electricity and resource expenditure and promote greener homes and communities.

 Home Public Health Investors

 As the government continues to mandate businesses to become greener, supporting Home Energy Credits will become an increasingly more attractive option.
 Home Energy Credit investors will be able to reduce the pollution and consumption of modern buildings.